ElishebaW/100-days-of-code/r1-log.md

 ##R1D8

 Spent all day on JavaScript: Understanding the Weird Parts and I've got to say I'm starting to understand.
 Building my first framework helped me to learn the possibilities and also learn what people mean by reading the source code and understanding that you should learn vanilla JavaScript before or while learning a framework.
 Things I thought where pure React are really just JavaScript.
 8h

+##R1D9

+Finished JavaScript: Understanding the Weird Parts, but not done playing with the framework I created through the course.
+Want to play with it and make it mine.
+Rest of days will involve creating projects, code challenges and contributing to open source.
+3h